Tobbs101/frontend-task/README.md

 ## Pages & Features

-- **Authentication:** Implementation for user login and registration.
-- **Dashboard View:** A dedicated section for authenticated users.
-- **File Upload Page:** Functionality for users to upload files.
+- **Articles Page:** A page to view all articles.
-- **File Details Page:** A view to display information about individual uploaded files.
+- **Article Page:** A page to view a particular article.

 ## How to Run the Project

-Follow these steps to run the CredRails frontend assessment project locally:
+Follow these steps to run the Xische frontend assessment project locally:

 1.  **Clone the Repository:** If you haven't already, clone the project repository to your local machine using Git: